-Pennsylvania One Call System, Inc. is a non-profit 501(c) (6) Pennsylvania corporation created to help protect the underground facilities of members through communication with any person planning to disturb the earth.
+Pennsylvania One Call System, Inc. is a non-profit 501(c) (6) Pennsylvania corporation created to help protect the underground facilities of members through communication with any person(s) planning to disturb the earth.
 This communication network receives and processes underground line location requests from excavators, contractors, plumbers, builders, designers, and the general public; and disseminates this work location information to all members based on their service agreements.
 The principal place of business is located at 925 Irwin Run Rd., West Mifflin, PA 15122.
-The Disaster Recovery backup site is the Ohio Utilities Protection Service in Youngstown, OH.
+The backup site for business continuity is the Ohio Utilities Protection Service in North Jackson, OH.

 Our purpose is to prevent damage to underground facilities.
 To promote safety, we provide an efficient and effective communications network among project owners, designers, excavators, and facility owners.

 Pennsylvania One Call: The Keystone of Damage Prevention

 We are a service company dedicated to minimizing utility service interruptions, reducing on-the-job injuries and deaths, promoting a higher level of public safety and protecting the environment.

 Since its inception in 1972, Pennsylvania One Call System has increased its membership from 6 utilities in one county to over 3,660 underground facility owner/operators in all 67 counties from the following industries: cable television, electric, gas, propane, Marcellus shale, pipeline, sewer, telecommunications, telephone, water and government, including state, county, city, borough, townships of the 1st class, townships of the 2nd class, and municipal authorities.
 Members also include private master meter companies, manufactured housing communities, and private entities, such as schools, hospitals, manufacturing sites, and others owning underground facilities which cross public roads.

 Use of the service increased from 389 work location requests the first year reaching a record breaking 1,037,463 notifications in 2019.